Peter Kornicki

 Peter Francis Kornicki (born 1 May 1950) FBA is an English Japanologist.
 He is Emeritus Professor of Japanese at Cambridge University and Emeritus Fellow of Robinson College, Cambridge.
+He is particularly known for his studies of the history of the book and of languages in Asia.

+In 2018, Kornicki was awarded the Order of the Rising Sun 3rd Class, Gold Rays with Neck Ribbon in recognition of his outstanding contribution to the promotion of Japanese Studies in the UK and thus to deeper mutual understanding between Japan and the United Kingdom.

+Life and career

 Kornicki was born at Maidenhead on 1 May 1950, the eldest son of Sq/Ldr Franciszek Kornicki and Patience Ceredwin Kornicka (née Williams).
 He went to schools in Malta, Aden and Cyprus and was then educated at St George's College, Weybridge.

 He matriculated at Lincoln College, Oxford, initially to read Classics.
 He graduated with First Class Honours in Japanese with Korean in 1972.
 He spent the academic year 1972-3 as a Japanese Ministry of Education foreign student at Tokyo University of Education (now Tsukuba University) and then returned to Oxford and in 1975 received an MSc in Applied Social Studies.
 He then moved to St Antony's College, Oxford to begin work on a DPhil on Japanese literature of the Meiji period.

 In 1976 he was awarded a Japan Foundation fellowship for study in Japan and spent 18 months at the Research Institute for the Humanities at Kyoto University, studying under Professors Asukai Masamichi and Yoshida Mitsukuni.
 He taught Japanese at the University of Tasmania from 1978 to 1982, and was subsequently an associate professor at the Research Institute for the Humanities at Kyoto University.

 In 1985 he came to Cambridge, where he has been a fellow of Robinson College since 1986, and was Deputy Warden from 2008 to 2018.
 He was President of the European Association for Japanese Studies (EAJS) in 1997-2000.
+In 2007-2008 he held the Sandars Readership in Bibliography at Cambridge University.

 His main research interest is in the history of the book in Japan, but he is also interested in the lives and work of the British pioneer japanologists Frederick Victor Dickins, William George Aston, Ernest Mason Satow and Basil Hall Chamberlain.